Taddyz6/Taddy-Undergrad-coding-archive/README.md

 <div align="center">

-### ⭐ Selected undergraduate work, preserved as part of the learning journey.
+### ⭐ Undergraduate work preserved as part of the learning journey.
+We did it！

 </div>